Faristol/chrome-accessibility-extension/README.md

 - **Invert colors**
 - Changes the **font** (Arial, OpenDyslexic, Atkinson Hyperlegible)
 - **Reproduce** the text of the page with and without summarization.
 The extension incorporates an **AI summarization model called BART**
-- Incorpores a **adblocker** with a 97% of effectiveness

 # Installation

-You can download it from the firefox marketplace or run it locally:
+You can download it from the chrome marketplace or run it locally:

 To load the extension:

 1. Download the `accessibility_extension` directory
-2. Enter the URL `about:debugging#/runtime/this-firefox` in your firefox browser.
+2. Enter the URL `chrome://extensions/` in your chrome browser.
-3. Click on `Load Temporary Add-on`.
+3. Click on `Uncompressed load`.
-4. Select the `manifest.json` file.
+4. Select the `accessibility_extension` directory.
 5. Press `Reload`.

 ## To run the AI summarize model: